 Celebrities Who Swear By Coconut Oil

 Celebrities are known for their extensive beauty routines.
 From their gorgeous hair to their glowing skin, celebrities need to look flawless at any given moment.
-To help them reach this level of perfection, they employ the use of hundreds of serums, creams and products.
+To help them reach this level of perfection, they employ the use of hundreds of serums, creams, and products.
 Of course, different celebrities recommend different beauty tricks, but one recommendation is pretty universal.
 Celebrities love using coconut oil for hair care.

 Coconut oil contains fatty acids which nourish and moisturize the scalp and hair.
 When applied, it can reduce breakage and help promote thicker, shinier hair.
-Using coconut oil for hair growth works well because the coconut oil penetrates the follicles creating healthy, strong locks.
+Using coconut oil for hair growth works well because coconut oil penetrates the follicles creating healthy, strong locks.
 Simply put, coconut oil for hair offers incredible benefits for celebrities, and it will for you too.

 Celebrities Who Use Coconut Oil for Hair Care

 If you’re still not convinced that coconut oil can transform your beauty routine, we’ve made a list of the top celebrities who swear by it.

 Gwyneth Paltrow created Goop, a $250 million business, by recommending beauty and wellness products to her audience.
 Paltrow’s career (and celebrity status) started when she worked as a talented actress in Shakespeare in Love.
 But when she launched Goop, she became an important leader in the beauty advice world.

 Zoe Kravitz was born a talented and beautiful celebrity.
 The daughter of music superstars Lenny Kravitz and Lisa Bonet, she worked hard to build her own style into the family business.
 She is also a trailblazer for fashion and beauty — always looking gorgeous in daring designs.